dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 Now, create a C# script called "DoorController" and attach this script to both Key objects.
 In this script create a public bool variable called "DoorOpen" and set it to false as the door should not be open to start with.
 Also, create a public GameObject variable called door and drag the door object into this variable assignment in the Unity editor.
 Finally, creat one last public variable called doorSpeed and set it as a float.

 Now, create a new function called OnTriggerStay.
-This means that if the Key object collides with the desire collider and stays, the following actions will happen that are in this function.
+This means that if the Key object collides with the desired collider and stays, the following actions will happen that are in this function.

 In this function, create an if statement to check if the variable doorOpen is equals to false.
 If it is, we need to create another if statement to check if the Key object is colliding with the correct collider.
 We can do this by comparing the tag of the collider object as shown below.